Whether you’re a beginner runner, a 5K fanatic, or a marathon junkie, the way you breathe while running matters.

 It consists of breathing deeply into the abdomen, so your body receives a full supply of oxygen.
 Breathing this way while running helps improve heart rate, increase oxygenation, boost stamina, etc

 The diaphragm is the dome-shaped sheet of muscle at the bottom of the ribcage that divides the chest from the abdomen.

 This muscle is mainly responsible for respiratory function.

-As you inhale, the diaphragm contracts, in conjunction with the intercostal muscles, and drops downward, pressing against your abdominal organs, which forces your abdomen to expand as your lungs fill with air.
+As you inhale, the diaphragm contracts with the intercostal muscles and drops downward, pressing against your abdominal organs.
+This forces your abdomen to expand as your lungs fill with air.

-On the exhale, the diaphragm relaxes, along with the intercostal muscles, contracting upward back against the lungs and toward the center of the ribcage, helping to drive air (expel carbon dioxide) of the lungs.
+On the exhale, the diaphragm relaxes, along with the intercostal muscles, contracting upward back against the lungs and toward the center of the ribcage, helping to drive air out of the lungs.

 For more on this process, here is a video highlighting the diaphragm as the main breathing muscle.